French CEFR Levels Explained: A1, A2, B1, B2 and C1

 - Write a 180 to 220 word opinion piece with an introduction, reasons and a conclusion

-Move from B1 to B2: Watch films with French subtitles then none, join conversation exchanges, and practise longer writing with clear structure and linking phrases.
+Move from B1 to B2: Watch films with French subtitles then without, join conversation exchanges with native speakers, and practise longer writing with clear structure and varied linking phrases.
+Begin introducing the subjunctive in fixed structures like il faut que and bien que.

 B2 French